 There is no question this frequent reference to fundamental principles is needed.
 CAPR will serve as a constant reminder of this truth.

 A good deal of the impairment of rights, and especially property rights, is due to the way administrative law has gone unchecked over the years.
 CAPR is seeking to reclaim constitutionally protected rights by asking the legislature to reform administrative law so it will comport with the constitution.
+It is important to point out to legislators that while considering bills, clarity and direct references to intent will help protect citizens from abuses that occur in the administrative law process.

 The Growth Management Act must be reformed and the goals of protecting property rights must be given constitutional consideration in this reform.